ruwatana/swifixture/README.md

 swift package init
 ```

-3. Add Swifixture as a dependency to the `Package.swift`
+3. Add Swifixture as a dependency in `Package.swift`

 ```swift
 // Package.swift